 Make the BEST Buffalo Chicken Meatloaf with this easy recipe!
 This meatloaf is juicy, tender and so incredibly flavorful.
 It's got a kick of heat from the buffalo sauce and spices, but is cooled down with creamy blue cheese on top.
 It's simple to swap out one ingredient to turn this meatloaf into an easy keto meal.

-Remove from the heat and set aside to cool slightly.
+Add the minced garlic to the skillet and cook for an additional minute.
+Remove the skillet from the heat and set aside to cool slightly.

-Add the chili powder, paprika, breadcrumbs, parmesan cheese, egg and ½ cup buffalo sauce.
+In a large bowl combine the chicken, pork and cooked veggies with the chili powder, paprika, breadcrumbs, parmesan cheese, egg and ½ cup buffalo sauce.
+Lightly mix in ¼ cup of the blue cheese crumbles.

+Remove from the oven and drain any liquid.
+Brush the meatloaf with the additional ¼ cup buffalo sauce.
 Top with the remaining ½ cup blue cheese crumbles.

 Notes